ADMIN-INTELLIGENCE-GmbH/laravel-log-shipper/README.md

 #### Filesize Object
 - **Files**: Sizes of specific monitored files (configurable)

+#### Foldersize Object
+- **Folders**: Total sizes of specific monitored folders, including all nested files (configurable)

-To configure which metrics are sent or to monitor specific files, publish the config and update the `status` section:
+To configure which metrics are sent or to monitor specific files/folders, publish the config and update the `status` section:

 ```php
 'status' => [